 16. Live videos are a marketing tool – 35% of marketers say they’ve used Facebook Live.

 Arguably best for behind-the-scenes content.
 Oh, and just in case it’s not obvious – there’s no way you can еdit a live stream.

 Facebook video stats point users prefer videos to any other type of content.
 This makes them a great way to connect with your audience.
 These days almost all big social media platforms have the option of live streaming, so you already possess this power at your fingertips.

 17. Reviews work best for industries like tech and cosmetics.

 That’s the trademark for tech companies and the beauty industry.
 Technologies and makeup are most often reviewed on videos – either by bloggers or people directly connected with the line of work.

 18. Testimonials are one of the most effective forms of content marketing.

 Testimonials are basically reviews given by clients.
-They often take the forms of an interview, where someone behind the camera asks the customer a few questions about the product.
+They often take the form of an interview where someone behind the camera asks the customer a few questions about the product.
 The most important thing about testimonials is they need to sound genuine.
 For best results, you can combine them with live videos.